 - When you get to your new home, make your bed first.
 If you are unpacking yourself you will probably be exhausted on that first night but at least if your bed is made, you’ll be able to go to bed whenever you’re ready.

-- Keep all your essentials close; keys, phone, wallet and paperwork all can get lost so keep them in a safe and secure spot while you’re moving.
+- Keep all your essentials close; keys, phone, wallet and paperwork which can all easily get lost so keep them in a safe and secure spot while you’re moving.

-- Before you leave, remember to check your electricity switches and lights and check that your gas is turned off.
+- Before you leave, remember to check your power switches and lights and check that your gas is turned off.

 - Don’t forget!
 Lock your door as you walk out for the last time.